 When I was in middle school, many decades ago, our Spanish teacher took us on field trips to Olvera Street in Downtown Los Angeles to celebrate Cinco de Mayo.
 We would blast egg-shaped poppers that exploded everywhere.

 Olvera Street is across the street from Union Station.
-It is a tiny street with Mexican-style vendor booths, shops, and restaurants next to Plaza Olvera which has a large kiosk used for speeches and performances.
+It is a tiny street with Mexican-style vendor booths, shops, and restaurants next to Plaza Olvera, which has a large kiosk used for speeches and performances.
 Churches and other historic buildings surround it.

 A reminder of California’s Mexican heritage